Eschatologue/CM_wiki/docs/class/druid/index.md

 You have dedicated yourself to one of the following sacred roles of your choice.

-**Magician**{ .inl } You know one extra cantrip from the Druid spell list.
+**Magician**{.inl} You know one extra cantrip from the Druid spell list.
 In addition, your mystical connection to nature gives you a bonus to your Intelligence (Arcana or Nature) checks.
 The bonus equals your Wisdom modifier (minimum bonus of +1).
 { .idnt }

-**Warden**{ .inl } Trained for battle, you gain proficiency with Martial weapons and training with Medium armour.
+**Warden**{.inl} Trained for battle, you gain proficiency with Martial weapons and training with Medium armour.
 { .idnt }

 ### Level 2: Wild Shape

 The power of nature allows you to assume the form of an animal.
 As a **:rsc-b: Bonus Action**{ .rsc }, you shape-shift into a Beast form that you have learned for this feature (see “Known Forms” below).
 You stay in that form for a number of hours equal to half your Druid level or until you use **:material-paw: Wild Shape** again, have the Incapacitated condition, or die.
 You can also leave the form early as a  **:rsc-b: Bonus Action**{ .rsc }.

-**Number of Uses**{ .inl } You can use **:material-paw: Wild Shape** twice.
+**Number of Uses**{.inl} You can use **:material-paw: Wild Shape** twice.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 You gain additional uses when you reach certain Druid levels, as shown in the **:material-paw: Wild Shape** column of the Druid Features table.

-**Known Forms**{ .inl } You know **four** Beast forms for this feature, chosen from among Beast stat blocks that have a maximum Challenge Rating of `1/4` and that lack a Fly Speed (see appendix B for stat block options).
+**Known Forms**{.inl} You know **four** Beast forms for this feature, chosen from among Beast stat blocks that have a maximum Challenge Rating of `1/4` and that lack a Fly Speed (see appendix B for stat block options).
 The Rat, Riding Horse, Spider, and Wolf are recommended.
 Whenever you finish a **:rest-long: Long Rest**, you can replace one of your known forms with another eligible form.

 When you reach certain Druid levels, your number of known forms and the maximum Challenge Rating for those forms increases, as shown in the Beast Shapes table.
 In addition, starting at level 8, you can adopt a form that has a Fly Speed.